luisvalesilva/random_forests/README.md

 # Random Forests
-Notebook study consisting of an overview of decision trees and the random forest ML algorithm.
+Notebook study on decision trees and the random forest ML algorithm.

 ## License